 The ME SUGS Program makes it possible for students to pursue a five-year sequential Bachelor of Science in Engineering (BSE) and Master of Science in Engineering (MSE) by taking four years of BSE work and one year of MSE work.
 ME SUGS is only for ME undergraduate students enrolled at the UM Ann Arbor campus.
 Prior to applying to the SUGS Program, students should meet with a ME Undergraduate Advisor to discuss the application process and create a plan of study.

-Applicants for the ME SUGS Program must have a 3.6 GPA or better to be considered for admission.
+It is recommended that applicants for the ME SUGS Program have a 3.6 GPA or better to be considered for admission.
 ME SUGS students may pursue a coursework, research, or thesis track Master’s degree.
 The ME SUGS Program allows students to double-count a maximum of 9 credits and transfer a maximum of 3 credits from their Bachelor’s degree toward the 30-credit Master’s degree.
 This leaves 18-21 credits required to complete the Master’s degree, which can be accomplished in two semesters of graduate coursework.
 All SUGS students are required to complete two full terms as graduate students and cannot delay their enrollment.
 Contact [email protected] to learn more or request a meeting.

 Graduate Degrees